This entry discusses:

 need.
 You can get the name of the code from the blue pages of The

-Bluebook: A Uniform System of Citation or the CAL Info Guide to the Administrative Regulations of the States & Territories (formerly the William-Scott Guide).
-You can look up the volume in the CAL Info Guide, if you have it, or the publisher's web site, if you are lucky.
-If not, you can very politely ask the lending librarian to pick out the volume you need.
+Bluebook: A Uniform System of Citation.
+You can look up the volume on the publisher's web site.
+If you can't find it there, you can very politely ask the lending librarian to pick out the volume you need.

 (f) Get copies from an in-state law library with a document delivery service.